 - Look into the camera and at your client.
 Make eye contact, it connects, it makes you look confident, and it builds trust.

 - Do you know certain types of colors that don’t look good with your complexion?
 For example, many fair skinned people don’t look good in green because it makes them look sick.
 Also, very dark skinned people don’t look good in bright neon-like colors too much contrast.

-- Professional photographers are a good idea and will cost unless you have a good friend (If they are a good friend, you should pay them).
-They can create a good composition, ensure proper focus, get good resolution, position you well.
+- Professional photographers are a good idea even though they will cost (even if they are a good friend, you should pay them).
+They can create a good composition, ensure proper focus, get good resolution and position you well.

 - Indoor lights and flashes tend to create shadows.
 These shadows are often distractingly ugly and can make someone with black hair look like they have a blurry wig on!

 - Stand upright.
 Standing commands more attention than sitting.
-To get upright, put your back to a wall, head to the wall, and butt to the wall.
+To get upright, put your back to a wall, make sure both the back of your head and your butt are against the wall.
 No too much space between your lower back and the wall.
 Then relax a little and throw in a slight head tilt and a happy-to-help-you-succeed smile.

 Here are some considerations for the choice of clothes:

-- Nothing that distracts the picture – like too bright of colors
+- Nothing that distracts the picture – like overly bright colors

 - Something that your audience would like.
 Are they high school teens needing help with parenting issues?
-They might want a casual dressed friendly figure.
-Are they Senior citizens dealing with financial challenges of retirement – they might want a suited professional.
+They might want a casually dressed friendly figure.
+Are they Senior citizens dealing with the financial challenges of retirement – they might want a suited professional.

 - If your clients are big golfers, you in a golf shirt at an outing might do well.